Meiji Jingu Shrine24742 Votes Currently Open [Closes at 06:00 pm]

 Meiji Jingu Shrine in Tokyo is one of the numerous places which take you closer to the Japanese culture.
 It is a great destination to visit for those who love the old world charm.
 Even though the tickets of Meiji Jingu Shrine are available free of cost, still you can give some donation here.
 Moreover, you can also opt for the Meiji Jingu Shrine tours to get the detailed tour of the shrine.
 Buy the Meiji Jingu Shrine tour tickets to get a detailed trip down the memory lane.

-Meiji Jingu Shrine Information
+Meiji Jingu Shrine Travel Tips

 - Wear comfortable clothes and clothes appropriate for a shrine visit.
 That means no revealing or flashy clothes.